-"And their enemies beheld them," lvi meaning that many of their enemies, after witnessing their martyrdom, realized the sublimity of their station and the exaltation of their virtue, and testified to their greatness and perfection.
+"And their enemies beheld them," meaning that many of their enemies, after witnessing their martyrdom, realized the sublimity of their station and the exaltation of their virtue, and testified to their greatness and perfection.

 "And the same hour there was a great earthquake, and the tenth part of the city fell, and in the earthquake were slain of men seven thousand."
-It is a seven thousand."